 Do not assume that you will have to figure things out on your own, as far as parenting is concerned.
 Depending on your child's age, you can ask him or her what their needs are as far as involvement by you.

-For instance, if your child needs a time set aside each night to complete homework assignments, you should ask him or her what their preference is.
+For instance, if your child needs time set aside each night to complete homework assignments, you should ask him or her what their preference is.
 Some children do better with a homework hour set immediately after school.
 Others need time to unwind, eat a meal, and then settle in for homework before bed.
 Check with your student before he or she begins a schedule that you set forth for him or her.

-We will pick up with this topic tomorrow and will continue to discuss post-CPS.
+We will pick up on this topic tomorrow and will continue to discuss post-CPS.
 Specifically, I will provide you with some tips on keeping CPS out of your life now that your case is finally over with.